Mostafa-Fathy-0/Pycaret-Project/README.md

 #### it's main role to allow user to choose which model he want to perform in dataset after processed and also it allow user to choose a specific algorithm perform.

 ### 6- choose_features() :
-#### it's main role to allow user to assign values of columns to training data and target data to input them after that to model to work
+#### it's main role to allow user to assign values of columns to training data and target data to input them after that to different models to use them in apply diffirent algorithms

-### 7- choose_target_column() :
-#### it's main role to take a specific column and input it to classification class to use it to generate training data features ''X" and target data features "y" to be used in diffirent classification algorithms.

-### 8- main() :
+### 7- main() :
 ####  it's main role to run all of other method to explore and train diffirent machine learning models